hapax/hapax.github.io/assets/teaching.md

 You have a pile of warm metal shavings in the shape of a cone.
 Discuss.
 </span>

-I can think of worse answers than a disquisition on sandpile dynamics.
+I can think of worse answers than an essay on sandpile dynamics.

 ## 4. Research <a id="sec-4" name="sec-4"></a>